 The Galapagos Giant Tortoise is one of the most iconic species that inhabits the famed Galapagos Islands, and not without reason.
 Weighing up to 550 pounds and living for up to 150 years, this colossal reptile is one of the largest in the world and the longest-living vertebrate and is also very rare.

 What many do not know, however, is that these magnificent animals once covered much of the world, inhabiting almost every continent from Asia to the Americas.
 Nevertheless, today, the Galapagos tortoise makes up one of just two groups of giant tortoise (the other located in the African archipelago of Seychelles).
-Likewise, there were once a quarter-of-a-million giant tortoises roaming the Galapagos Archipelago, you can see Galapagos giant tortoise in all Santa Cruz II tours.
+Likewise, there were once a quarter-of-a-million giant tortoises roaming the Galapagos Archipelago.

 Of the 14 or 15 original species of giant tortoise that inhabited the Galapagos Islands, 11 remain in the archipelago.
 Although these groups vary quite significantly in size and shape, they can be roughly divided into two groups: saddleback shell and domed shell tortoises.
 Visitors to the islands will notice that the tortoises on the drier islands are smaller in size than those that inhabit larger islands with heavier rainfall.
 They may also be distinguished by their longer and thinner limbs, and saddleback carapaces (shells), which are elevated above the neck and reverted over the hind legs.
 On the other hand, those on the larger islands are bigger and have a clear dome-shaped shell.